THE SMART OPTION SELLER

 A: Lee usually sends out 1 to 3 email "Alerts" each week, consisting of either new trade recommendations, position updates, market commentary, & Friday Q&A sessions.

-Q: What are the cost of the newsletters?
+Q: What are the costs of the newsletters?

 Q: What is put-option selling?